Hexagon/croner/README.md

 ![No dependencies](https://img.shields.io/badge/dependencies-none-brightgreen) [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Hexagon/croner/blob/master/LICENSE)

 *   Trigger functions in JavaScript using [Cron](https://en.wikipedia.org/wiki/Cron#CRON_expression) syntax.
-*   Find first date of next month, find date of next tuesday, etc.
+*   Find the first date of the next month, the date of the next Tuesday, etc.
-*   Pause, resume or stop execution after a task is scheduled.
+*   Pause, resume, or stop execution after a task is scheduled.
 *   Works in Node.js >=7.6 (both require and import).
 *   Works in Deno >=1.16.
 *   Works in Bun >=0.2.2
 *   Works in browsers as standalone, UMD or ES-module.
 *   Works with both JavaScriptCore and V8.
-*   Schedule using specific target timezones.
+*   Schedule using specific target time zones.
 *   Includes [TypeScript](https://www.typescriptlang.org/) typings.

 Quick examples: